pband1256/gnn-icecube/README.md

 - **Feature vector**: Consists of 7 total features per sensor, concatenated in order: sensor coordinates $(x,y,z)$, sum of charge in the first pulse recorded by the sensor, sum of charge in all pulses within the sensor, time at which first pulse crosses activation threshold, and string index.
 	- While spatial coordinates already capture DOM position, string number allows the network to learn sub-detector identity, particularly the distinction between standard IceCube strings (17m DOM spacing) and DeepCore strings (7m spacing, deeper placement, higher sensitivity).
 This feature was also included for futureproofing and to enable generalization to detector configurations with different sensor types and string configurations, such as the planned IceCube-Gen2 expansion.
 ---

+## Results
+The GNN achieved ~10% improvement in classification precision over the existing CNN baseline, and CUDA restructuring with HPC load balancing reduced training time by ~47%.

+Detailed evaluation outputs (ROC curves, confusion matrices, training logs) were generated on IceCube's internal computing infrastructure using proprietary collaboration simulation data.
+The model checkpoints and evaluation artifacts from the original training campaigns are not available for this repository.
+---

 ## Project Structure

 ```